 Kayaking the clear, glassy waters of Lake Tahoe is a bucket list item for many water sports enthusiasts, not just kayakers.
 The ability to quietly paddle into and around hidden coves makes exploring Lake Tahoe in a kayak a very peaceful experience.
 While you can kayak Lake Tahoe year-round, take special consideration in the winter and spring months when the water is particularly cold.

 D.L.
 Bliss State Park and Rubicon Point are great choices for intermediate paddlers.
 These areas open up to the brilliant blues, greens and turquoise colors of Meeks Bay and Rubicon Bay that are so often photographed.
 These inlets provide gorgeous beaches and calm lapping water.
-Taking the southern route towards Emerald Bay is for more experienced kayakers who will face an undeveloped shoreline but a worth it run.
-The water may get a little choppy, but if you’re with an experienced guide or friend and want to take on the south shore, you should go for it.
+Taking the southern route towards Emerald Bay is perfect for more experienced kayakers who will face an undeveloped shoreline is well worth the paddle.
+The water may get a little choppy, but if you’re with an experienced guide or friend and want to get on the water in South Lake Tahoe, you should go for it.

 For more advanced kayakers who are ready to experience even more of Lake Tahoe, check out the Lake Tahoe Water Trail.
 This lake trail takes you around the entire 72-mile plus expanse of Lake Tahoe, but it’s broken down into seven segments.
 Don’t forget to check the Lake Tahoe marine forecast before launch, conditions can always change!

-Some of the best places to find kayak rentals in Reno are Sierra Adventures, Marina PaddleFit and Rentals and Sparks Marina Park.
-These businesses are close to the Truckee River and Sparks Marina and can offer a breadth of knowledge when it comes to finding the best spots on the Truckee to try your hand at the sport, as well as places that may be too difficult to navigate.
+Some of the best places to find kayak rentals in Reno are Sierra Adventures and Sparks Marina Paddle.
+These businesses are close to the Truckee River and Sparks Marina, and offer a breadth of knowledge when it comes to finding the best spots on the Truckee to try your hand at the sport, as well as places that may be too difficult to navigate.
 While the Truckee River Whitewater Park is a hometown favorite, there are some hidden gems on the river that only some true locals can tell you how to find.
 Use them as a resource!

 In Lake Tahoe, you can rent a kayak from Sand Harbor and check out the gorgeous expanse of smooth granite rocks and breathtaking scenery of the east shore.
-If you’re heading towards the north shore, check out Tahoe Paddle & Oar, Adrift Tahoe, or the Wild Society in Kings Beach.
-The Wild Society has one of the most unique ways to view Lake Tahoe—a clear kayak.
-While the clarity of the lake is unlike any other, the clear kayaks from Wild Society help you truly take in the depth of this incredible alpine lake.
-With an awesome staff, full-service rental shop and quick exchanges, these three board shops will put you out on the lake in no time.
+If you’re heading towards North Lake Tahoe, check out Tahoe Paddle & Oar, Adrift Tahoe, Tahoe Paddle Sports or Wild Society.
+Wild Society and Tahoe Paddle Sports have one of the most unique ways to view Lake Tahoe—a clear kayak.
+While the clarity of the lake is unlike any other, the clear kayaks help you truly take in the depth of this incredible alpine lake.
+With an awesome staff, full-service rental shop and quick exchanges, these local shops will put you out on the lake in no time.
 These longstanding shops have helped visitors year after year get excited about all kinds of different water sports – it’s time for you to experience the stoke, too!

 If you’re interested in exploring the waters around the lake, Tahoe Whitewater Tours has been in business for more than 20 years.
-They offer whitewater rafting on the Truckee from the west shore, kayak rentals and more.
-The west shore is also home to both Tahoe Adventure Company and Tahoe City Kayak & Paddleboard, too.
+They offer whitewater rafting on the Truckee from the west shore, kayak tours, kayak rentals and more.
+The west shore is also home to both Tahoe Adventure Company and Tahoe City Kayak & Paddleboard.

 P.S.
 Don’t forget to upload your kayaking photos to social media using the hashtag #RenoTahoe for a chance to be featured on the site.
 Post your pictures to inspire others to get out there, no matter what the season.